Anku5hk/Programmers_guide_to_Python/book.md

 output = something
          .some_fun()
          .calling_other_fun()

-## Ternary operator: syntax -> True if condition else False
-value = 40
-result = "Yes" if value > 10 else "No"
-print(result) # "Yes"

-# Apart from these there are more syntactic sugars in Python such as comprehensions, incrementing & derementing etc
+# Apart from these there are more syntactic sugars in Python such as ternary operator, comprehensions, incrementing & derementing etc
 ```
 ### <strong>1.8 Statements</strong>
 * Are basically every line/block of code that Python interpreter executes.
 There are two types, simple and compound statements.